-the politics of lying 20"x9"x6" acrylic on discarded books
+the thurber carnival 20x9x6" acrylic on discarded books

 My art depicts a simultaneously wry and whimsical narrative about the experience of life.
 I look to everyday life for my artistic inspiration and ideas because I feel that this is where the most important and meaningful events occur.
 Many times, I will imagine the story behind discarded books that I have collected or that have been donated to me and will then express that story in my art, by using them as my canvas and then layering my own visual narrative over the existing object.
 This allows me to reuse and repurpose existing materials and objects and give them a second life as works of art.